frolovilya/stm32-boot-explained/README.md

 # stm32-boot-explained

-A detailed explanation of the STM32 memory mapping and bootload process.
+A detailed explanation of the STM32 memory mapping and bootloading process.

-Even though all examples below are for STM32F446, basic principles apply to pretty much all MCUs.
+While all the examples below are for STM32F446, the basic principles apply to most MCUs.

 ## Linker File

 STM32CubeMX produces [STM32F446RETx_FLASH.ld](./src/STM32F446RETx_FLASH.ld) which we'll be looking at as a reference for all our explorations.

-The linker takes the object files produced by the compiler and makes a final compilation output, _.elf_ binary in our case.
+The linker takes the object files produced by the compiler and generates the final compilation output, which in our case is the _.elf_ binary.
-The linker is always using a linker script file.
-Even if you don't specify any, a default one is used.
+The linker always uses a linker script file; even if you don't specify one, a default script is used.

-Important to note, that the linker script only describes the memory based on the MCU specifications and doesn't alter any hardware memory adressing.
+Important to note, that the linker script only describes the memory based on the MCU specifications and does not alter any hardware memory adressing.

 ## Memory